kyzooghost/blockchain-developer-bootcamp-final-project/documentation/avoiding_common_attacks.md

 Ran a MythX Quick Analysis with promotion code supplied by Consensys Academy 🍻

+As promoted at https://mythx.io/detectors/ - this detects most SWCs found in the [SWC Registry](https://swcregistry.io/)

 ### SWC-100 Function Default Visibility

 Explicitly specified function visibilities